abinit/abinit/doc/tutorial/elastic.md

 authors: DRH
 ---

-# Lesson on elastic properties
+# Tutorial on elastic properties

 ## Elastic and piezoelectric properties.